 We do not accept entries that have been submitted into APA in the past, however, if it has been submitted into other competitions or has been published elsewhere that is perfectly fine.
 Imagery which has been entered in Stories is also eligible to be entered into APA.

 No. Photos can be taken anywhere in the world, just as long as the photographs are made by a person residing within Australia or any person living outside of Australia with Australian citizenship.

-For best results images are to be sized at 2,500 pixels on the longest length and saved as a high resolution JPEG, 300dpi.
-Images should not exceed 4mb.
+Images should be sized between 1mb and 4mb.
 Do not watermark or put any identifying branding on the images.
 These will not be considered for judging as these cannot be viewed anonymously.